xwp/wp-customize-snapshots/readme.txt

 Customize Snapshots save the state of a Customizer session so it can be shared or even publish at a future date.
 A snapshot can be shared with a private URL to both authenticated and non authenticated users.
 This means anyone can preview a snapshot's settings on the front-end without loading the Customizer, and authenticated users can load the snapshot into the Customizer and publish or amend the settings at any time.

-Snapshots are saved with a `scope` of `full` or `dirty`, which tells the preview how to playback the settings stored in the snapshot.
-A `full` snapshot will playback all the settings during preview, while the `dirty` snapshot will only playback the ones that were marked `dirty` when the snapshot was taken.

 Requires PHP 5.3+.

 **Development of this plugin is done [on GitHub](https://github.com/xwp/wp-customize-snapshots).
 Pull requests welcome.
 Please see [issues](https://github.com/xwp/wp-customize-snapshots) reported there before going to the [plugin forum](https://wordpress.org/support/plugin/customize-snapshots).**